xleon/mobileapp/.github/ISSUE_TEMPLATE/g-project-status.md

 ### 5. Aftermath
 * [ ] ⚡ Remember to keep an eye on how the users interact with the new features
 * [ ] 📃 Write a follow-up document when you see the influence of the feature on our users

-### 6. Crisis management
-⚠ This section is activated when you realize that the deadline is no longer attainable (regardless of the reasons).
-However, you should be observant enough to anticipate potential delays ahead of time.

-* [ ] Inform the teamlead and the product manager immediatelly

-SCENARIO 1 - If the project can be completed partially
-* [ ] If there are possible features you can cut from your project, that should be step 1.
-Carefully weigh down what can be cut and make a decision.
-If you need help, don't hesitate to contact the teamlead for guidance.
-* [ ] When you have decided what to do, inform all the involved parties (the teamlead, the product manager and other stakeholders)

-SCENARIO 2 - If cutting does not make sense within the context of the project
-* [ ] If the delay seems necessary, discuss it with the teamlead as soon as possible.
-And in this case `as soon as possible` really means **as soon as possible**.
-* [ ] In cooperation with the teamlead, decide how to proceed further.
-* [ ] When teamlead blesses the recovery strategy, continue as decided.